Ariel Waller

-Ariel Waller (born March 16, 2000) is a retired Canadian actress.
+Ariel Waller (born May 16, 1998) is a retired Canadian actress.
 She was one of the protagonists of the series Life with Derek, playing the role of Marti Venturi in the sitcom.
 She had a major role in the film Cinderella Man, and also appeared in Kardia as the young Hope.

+She was nominated for the Young Artist Award in both 2007 and 2008.